 Enjoy a 360 virtual tour of Roundham Head a leisurely and wheelchair friendly walk around the headlands rocky red layered cliffs with breathtaking views of the whole bay from Berry Head to Thatcher rock.

-Even in bad weather you can enjoy this walk watching the waves crashing against the rocks sending surf high over the colourful beach huts at the foot of the cliff.
-Always stay to a safe distance though.
+The views looking out across to Brixham and Goodrington Beach are second to none here, especially on a gorgeous sunny day.
+Even during bad weather you can enjoy this walk watching the waves crashing against the rocks sending surf high over the colourful beach huts on the promenade at the foot of the cliff below.

 The Roundham peninsula and headland rocks were laid down between 280 and 230 million years ago when this area was a desert.
 This era is often referred to as the Permian Period and the red sandstones of Roundham are the compacted particles of sand and other rocky material from that desert age.